-While fillings don’t usually require emergency dental care, there are some rare instances when you need to see your Surrey, Alberta dentist immediately.
+While fillings don’t usually require emergency dental care, there are some rare instances when you need to see your Surrey, British Columbia dentist immediately.
 If you have any of the following symptoms, contact My Dentist at Morgan Creek immediately:

 - A severe toothache

 - A toothache that lasts more than two days